drbr/euchreSpace/index.md

   this bid, which is worth 12 points, the player dramatically lays their discard face-down on the table.
 Upon winning the bid, the player announces the trump suit, and then their partner takes the face-down card from the table up into their own hand.
-The partner then selects one of their own cards (presumably, the best one) and passes it face-down back to the dealer.
+The partner then selects one of their own cards (presumably, the best one) and passes it face-down back to the dealer to replenish the dealer's 6-card hand.
 - The player may also bid to play alone using their hand as-is.
 This bid is worth 24 points, and may be placed whether or not a player has already bid 12.
 A player places this bid by announcing "I'm going alone" and/or saying the number 24.